When I tell people that I travel on my own a common reaction I get is “Oh! How brave!”

 Of course not.

 So stop telling yourself that traveling is dangerous!
 You can’t travel in peace when you are constantly telling yourself that you are in danger.
 That’s the equivalent of saying that women who call that place home are constantly in danger and that’s not rational.
-Use your same sense of self-preservation you have at home and you will be fine.
+Use the same sense of self-preservation you have at home and you will be fine.
 Women’s intuition is a global phenomenon.

 Choose a destination with excellent public transportation